Join the Guild, Become Part of a Legacy

 The Guild was founded by Mimi Cecil and Charlotte Lunsford in 1965 to provide financial support to the Asheville Symphony Orchestra.

-Betty Fox serves as the President-elect.
-She assists the President and, in the absence of the President, assumes the duties of that office.
+Clifford Albertson serves as President-Elect.
+The President-Elect assists the President and, in the absence of the President, assumes the duties of that office.
 The President-Elect works together with the President to communicate with all Guild members via eblasts, postcard mailings, and keeping the website up-to-date.

 Sylvia Cassel serves as Recording Secretary.
 In this position Sylvia takes the minutes of all Guild Board meetings and the annual meeting.
 She distributes the minutes to all Board officers and committee chairpersons and maintains a complete record of each year’s minutes.
 These minutes are now being posted on the Guild website for all members to read.